 DISTRIBUTION OF FEDERAL EXCISE TAXES

 While the share of federal excise tax paid rises with income, federal excises are regressive.
 That is, the average federal excise tax rate (the excise tax burden as a percentage of pretax income) declines as income rises.
-The average tax rate falls from 1.2 percent in the bottom quintile, to 0.6 in highest quintile, and to 0.4 percent of income in the top 1 percent (table 1).
+The average excise tax rate falls from 1.1 percent in the bottom quintile to 0.5 in highest quintile, and to 0.3 percent of income in the top 1 percent (table 1).
 (Each quintile contains 20 percent of the population, ranked by income.)

 Federal excise taxes also account for a larger share of the total federal tax burden (including individual and corporate income taxes, payroll taxes, the estate tax, and excise taxes) for lower-income groups than for higher-income groups.
 In the bottom two quintiles, excise taxes are the second-largest source of the total federal tax burden, well behind payroll taxes.
 Those income groups have negative average income tax rates resulting from refundable income tax credits.

-Federal excise tax revenues will total about $102 billion in fiscal year 2018, or 3 percent of federal tax revenues.
+Federal excise tax revenues totaled $98.5 billion in fiscal year 2019, or 3 percent of federal tax revenues.
 Five categories of excise taxes—highway, tobacco, air travel, health, and alcohol—account for about 95 percent of total excise tax receipts.

 Congressional Budget Office.
 Budget and Economic Data.
 Revenue Projections, by Category.
 Apr 2018.
 Table 5.
 “Excise Tax Revenues Projected in CBO’s April 2018 Baseline, by Source.”